QubesOS/qubes-doc/user/advanced-topics/standalone-and-hvm.md

 ---

-A [StandaloneVM](/doc/glossary/#standalonevm) is a type of VM in Qubes that is created by cloning a [TemplateVM](/doc/templates/).
+A [StandaloneVM](/doc/glossary/#standalonevm) is a type of VM in Qubes that is created by cloning a [template](/doc/templates/).
-Unlike TemplateVMs, however, StandaloneVMs do not supply their root filesystems to other VMs.
+Unlike templates, however, StandaloneVMs do not supply their root filesystems to other VMs.
 Examples of situations in which StandaloneVMs can be useful include:

 - VMs used for development (dev environments often require a lot of specific packages and tools)